thedannyliu/GenAI_Detection/docs/R-VFiD_paper_draft.md

 ## Abstract

 The accelerating realism of modern generative models has amplified the societal risks of synthetic visual media.
 We present **R‑VFiD**, a parameter‑efficient detector that couples **Vision‑Language Model (VLM) semantics**, a bank of **low‑level frequency experts**, and a **read‑only router prompt** trained via Parameter‑Efficient Fine‑Tuning (PEFT).
 A novel **prompt‑conditioned cross‑attention gate** dynamically selects suitable frequency experts on a per‑sample basis, achieving single‑pass inference and zero‑forgetting continual adaptation.
-Extensive experiments on **AIGCDetect‑Benchmark (16 generators)**, **DIRE (8 diffusion models)**, **CDDB‑Hard continual stream**, and the **GenImage million‑scale corpus** demonstrate state‑of‑the‑art cross‑generator generalisation (+3.1 % AUROC over prior art), strong robustness to JPEG/blur/down‑sampling distortions, and <3 % parameter overhead on CLIP‑ViT‑B.  Ablations confirm the complementary roles of semantics and frequency, while qualitative visualisations reveal interpretable routing behaviour.
+Extensive experiments on **AIGCDetect‑Benchmark (16 generators)**, **DIRE (8 diffusion models)**, **CDDB‑Hard continual stream**, and the **GenImage million‑scale corpus** demonstrate state‑of‑the‑art cross‑generator generalisation (+3.1 % AUROC over prior art), strong robustness to JPEG/blur/down‑sampling distortions, and <3 % parameter overhead on **CLIP-ViT-L/14**.
+Ablations confirm the complementary roles of semantics and frequency, while qualitative visualisations reveal interpretable routing behaviour.
 R‑VFiD sets a new performance/efficiency trade‑off for universal AI‑generated image detectors.

 ---